McBurney v. Young

-The court rejected claims that this restriction is in violation of the Privileges or Immunities Clause because state government document requests are not a "fundamental" privilege nor immunity of citizenship.
+The court rejected claims that this restriction is in violation of the Privileges and Immunities Clause because state government document requests are not a "fundamental" privilege nor immunity of citizenship.
 The court also upheld that the Virginia Freedom of Information Act does not violate the Dormant Commerce Clause of the United States Constitution.

 Background

 Petitioners Mark J. McBurney and Roger W. Hurlbert are citizens of Rhode Island and California respectively.
 McBurney and Hurlbert each requested documents under the Virginia Freedom of Information Act, but their requests were denied because of their citizenship.

 McBurney is a former resident of Virginia whose ex-wife is a Virginia citizen.
 After his ex-wife defaulted on her child support obligations, McBurney asked the Commonwealth's Division of Child Support Enforcement to file a petition for child support on his behalf.
 The agency complied, but only after a 9-month delay.
 McBurney attributes that delay to agency error and says that it cost him nine months of child support.
 To ascertain the reason for the agency's delay, McBurney filed a request under the Virginia Freedom of Information Act seeking "all emails, notes, files, memos, reports, letters, policies, opinions" pertaining to his family, along with all documents "regarding [his] application for child support: and all documents pertaining to the handling of child support claims like his.
 The agency denied McBurney's request on the ground that he was not a Virginia citizen.
 McBurney later requested the same documents under Virginia's Government Data Collection and Dissemination Practices Act, and through that request he received most of the information he had sought that pertained specifically to his own case.
 He did not, however, receive any general policy information about how the agency handled claims like his.

 Hurlbert is the sole proprietor of Sage Information Services, a business that requests real estate tax records on clients' behalf from state and local governments across the United States.
 In 2008, Hurlbert was hired by a land/title company to obtain real estate tax records for properties in Henrico County, Virginia.
 He filed a Virginia Freedom of Information Act request for the documents with the Henrico County Real Estate Assessor's Office, but his request was denied because he was not a Virginia citizen.